Sage64/Whirled/README.md

-flash actionscript classes for creating/porting stuff based on Gamemaker language
+here's a poorly rushed """guide""" of my flash actionscript classes for creating/porting stuff based on Gamemaker language

+until i actually make a real one

 wanna use my shit?
 add myclasses to your classpaths